Where Does Bernie Go Now?

-After a major reversal of electoral fortunes, what is Bernie Sanders’ strategy to get back on track in the Democratic primaries?
+After a major reversal of electoral fortunes, what is Bernie Sanders’s strategy to get back on track in the Democratic primaries?
 I spoke with national political correspondent Gabriel Debenedetti to try to figure out the path forward.

 Ben: A couple of weeks ago, Bernie Sanders seemed like an almost unstoppable front-runner.
 Now the nation’s foremost election nerds agree that it will take a miracle for him to beat Joe Biden and capture a plurality of delegates before the Democratic convention this summer.
 You’ve been traveling with the Sanders team on and off; what’s the general mood among the campaign?
 It is, after all, used to being in this insurgent position.

-Gabriel: First, I’d argue with the premise that he seemed unstoppable, though it’s definitely true he looked to be in great position.
+Gabriel: First, I’d argue with the premise that he seemed unstoppable, though it’s definitely true he looked to be in a great position.
 The mood now has clearly changed, and not for the better.
 They’re digging in for another 2016-style fight now and — again — putting a huge premium on what happens in Michigan, as symbolically important a state as any, on Tuesday.

 Ben: Must you always take issue with my premises?